 Boiler systems are used to heat hallways and other gathering areas instead of electric.
 A wood stove is used to heat the foyer during colder months.
 A white roof is in place to reduce air conditioner usage and overall electricity costs, and solar powered decorative lights outline the roof.
 Wooden shades are used in most rooms to control energy costs by reducing direct sunlight in the summer and improving insulation.

 Other Feel Good Stuff

-The Fred is smoke-free throughout the entire building.
+The Hotel Frederick is smoke-free throughout the entire building.
 Wooden veneer lampshades are used instead of plastic.
 Gabbeh rugs can be found throughout the hotel.
 These carpets are free trade, made by refugee women from Iran.
-Basil, mint, and a variety of other herbs are grown on the property, nurtured by water from our rain barrel, and used in homemade cocktails and dishes at Glenn's Cafe.
+Basil, mint, and a variety of other herbs are grown on the property, nurtured by water from our rain barrel, and used in homemade cocktails and dishes at The Fred Restaurant & Lounge.